 Acting against the advice of senior managers, the owner of a business in Malaysia chose to elect his daughter as the CEO of the company on his retirement citing a desire to keep the business “within the family.”

 Dissatisfied with the new CEO’s management, a majority of the senior leadership resigned which in turn caused a mass departure of staff from the company.
 A year later, through a combination of inexperience and bad decisions, the company was faced with plummeting profits and soaring employee turnover.

-The above hr challenges highlights a very real problem experienced by HR professionals working in family-run organizations.
-Given that the large proportion of conglomerates in South-East Asia are family-owned, the reluctance of owners to heed the advice of HR professionals is a potentially serious problem.
+The above HR challenges highlight a very real problem experienced by HR professionals working in family-run organizations.
+Given that a large proportion of conglomerates in South-East Asia are family-owned, the reluctance of owners to heed the advice of HR professionals is a potentially serious problem.

 Hence, through a combination of training and communication, HR professionals need to work together with both owners and senior managers to develop an action plan to tackle this issue.

-With IQDynamics’ succession planning module that integrates HRi and employee appraisal, training potential successors is easier then ever.
+With IQDynamics’ succession planning module that integrates HRi and employee appraisal, training potential successors is easier than ever.

 Not so much a problem as it is a trend for 2019, one of our interviewees cited a greater focus on automation as one of the action items that we can expect to see in 2019.
 This should come as no surprise as most traditional HR roles such as filing, payroll, and other administrative duties are laborious and time-consuming.